 We know that it is highly unlikely by 2030, that the infrastructure and technology will be in place to facilitate our journey to net zero, and it’s important we are realistic and recognise the reality of the situation.
 Therefore, we will execute a phased approach with targeted actions in different regions, taking advantage of advancements in available provisions wherever possible.
 For instance, in the Middle East, we will look to move to smaller-sized engines in our vehicles that are more fuel efficient, then to hybrid engines, and eventually to fully electric vehicles when the infrastructure and technology are in place.

-"we could claim to have achieved net-zero tomorrow by buying a bulk load of offsets, but that wouldn't be credible and wouldn't change anything.
-We'd still be emitting greenhouse gases into the atmosphere and will not have helped towards the collective goal agreed at Paris.”
+We believe that transparency and honesty is the key to achieving our goals instead of spending unnecessary money to improve our perceived reputation as a "green" company.
+Instead, that money can be spent on making real change.
+For example, we could claim to have achieved net zero tomorrow by buying a bulk load of offsets, but that wouldn't be credible and wouldn't change anything.
+We'd still be emitting greenhouse gas emissions into the atmosphere and will not have helped in our collective goal agreed at Paris.

 Organisations must change how they approach net zero and the wider remit of sustainability and embrace transparency and honesty.
 If all of the claims being made were true, the world would be in a much better place than what we see today.
 Instead of aiming for extra points in ESG / Sustainability Ratings and Disclosures we need to be encouraging the truth.
 The reality is that any organisation can hire a consultant who will maximise their score in key disclosures, such as CDP.
 Still, the reality is an over-inflated view of action being taken.
 We need to understand where organisations are on their journey to net zero and work together to achieve our goals rather than trying to outscore each other.